 Blue Bonnet Bakery also has a selection of sweet and savory breakfast and lunch items and is open Mondays through Fridays from 7 a.m. to 6 p.m. and on Saturdays from 7 a.m. to 4 p.m.
 Additionally, while your purchases entirely go to benefit this family-owned company, the Blue Bonnet Bakery donates all of the baked goods that aren't sold each day to the First Street Methodist Mission, an organization that helps feed the homeless in DFW.

 02 of 09

 Be sure to call ahead to make sure they have them in stock.
-Casa Linda Bakery is an amazing place and their King Cakes are sure to sell out quickly.
-But they have plenty of delicious things to choose from -- like iced Clown Cookies, bars, cupcakes and other goodies.
+Casa Linda Bakery is an amazing place and their King Cakes are sure to sell out quickly, but they also have plenty of delicious things to choose from, including iced Clown Cookies, bars, cupcakes, and other sweet treats.

 03 of 09

 With locations in Uptown, Park Cities, NorthPark Center, and Plano, Bread Winners Cafe is an excellent choice for ordering a King Cake within 24 hours in advance of Fat Tuesday.
 Bread Winners Cafe also has iced sugar cookies and cupcakes decorated in the festive mardi gras colors for the occasion, which are typically available in the shop (no need to order in advance).